cassiaa/circle/README.md

 # circle

 For one week, I kept track of my movements throughout the day.
 I kept notes on how when my departure and arrival times, where I started and ended, and my method of travel.
+The data was then processed and visualized using D3.js.

 How to Read: